 Annamaya kosha: “The sheath of food (anna).”
 The physical–or gross–body, made of food.

 Annapurna: “Full of Food.”
 A title of the Goddess (Shakti) depicted as the Goddess of Food and Abundance.
 The consort of Shiva.

-Antahkarana: Internal instrument; fourfold mind: mind, intellect, ego and subconscious mind.
+Antahkarana: Internal instrument; the subtle bodies; fourfold mind: mind, intellect, ego and subconscious mind.

 Antarmukha: Literally “inner face”–inward vision or perception.

-Anubhava: Perception; direct personal experience; spiritual experience; intuitive consciousness and knowledge.
+Anubhava: Perception; direct personal experience; identity of the Jiva with Brahman; spiritual experience; intuitive consciousness and knowledge.

 Anukarah: Following; imitating.